 Draft General Plan Pillars

-Community Character.
-Petaluma is a unique community.
-It is distinguished by its geographic location, natural environment, agricultural heritage, history as a river town, historic neighborhoods, legacy of growth management, sense of community, and engaged and forward-thinking population.
-The General Plan must preserve Petaluma’s distinctive character.
+Geographic Context and Sense of Place.
+Petaluma is distinguished by its topography, watersheds, coastal climate, surrounding greenbelt, and intact oak and riparian habitats.
+Petaluma’s community character stems from its agricultural heritage, history as a river town, historic neighborhoods, legacy of growth management, sense of community, and engaged and forward-thinking population.
+The General Plan must preserve Petaluma’s distinctive sense of place.

-Equity and Justice.
 Petaluma is committed to advancing social and economic justice to create an inclusive and equitable city in which all can thrive.
-The General Plan should prioritize supporting those who have been most affected by injustice and facilitate future decision-making that advances equity and rectifies past harms.

 Climate Action, Resilience, and Sustainability.
-Petaluma is committed to bold action to achieve carbon neutrality and to building resilience to climate change impacts, including sea level rise, increasing temperatures, drought, and wildfire intensity.
-The General Plan should advance new ways of thinking, changes in our relationship with the natural environment, and planning for current impacts and those in the distant future.
+Petaluma is committed to bold action to achieve carbon neutrality by 2030 and to building resilience to climate change impacts, including sea level rise, increasing temperatures, drought, and wildfire intensity.
+The General Plan must reflect new ways of thinking, advance changes in our relationship with the natural environment, and plan for current and future impacts.

+Equity, Justice and Demographic Changes.
+Current demographic trends indicate that Petaluma will have an older, more diverse population well into the future.
 Petaluma is committed to advancing social and economic justice to create an inclusive and equitable city in which all can thrive.
+The General Plan must prioritize supporting those who have been most affected by injustice and inequity and should advance bold action in terms of housing, transportation, public spaces and intergenerational and multi-cultural programs in order to take advantage of opportunities and meet challenges as they arise.

-Participatory Decision-Making and Transparency of Government.
-The community works and evolves best when all voices are engaged and participate in the decision-making process.
-The General Plan should reflect the perspectives of Petaluma’s diverse population, ensure that opportunities to engage in public dialogue are accessible to all residents, and set the stage for solving future challenges with integrity, creativity and collaboration.
+Participatory Decision-Making and Government Transparency.
+Success in these endeavors will depend on an engaged community that participates in decision making and a government that is open and transparent.
+The General Plan must reflect the perspectives of Petaluma’s diverse population, ensuring that opportunities to engage in public dialogue are accessible to all and setting the stage to address and solve future challenges with integrity, creativity and collaboration.

 Draft General Plan Guiding Principles

+Achieve carbon neutrality by 2030 and equitably foster a sustainable and resilient community in which today’s needs do not compromise the ability of the community to meet its future needs.

+Preserve and enhance Petaluma’s natural environment and surrounding open spaces.

+Protect and restore the natural function of the Petaluma River and its tributaries while expanding complementary recreational, entertainment, and civic opportunities.

+Promote social and economic justice to address structural social and economic inequities and racism.

+Ensure the health and wellness of all residents.

 Physically and psychologically integrate and connect the East and West sides of town.